saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest/real-devices.md

   deviceNameQuery: iPhone 8.*
 ```

-### `testsToRun`
+### `--testsToRun`
 <p><small><Highlight color="#333333">xcuitest only</Highlight></small></p>

-__Description__: For dynamic allocation of a device, provide the device name you would like to dynamically allocate.
+__Description__: specifies the device name you would like to dynamically allocate for dynamic allocation of a device.
 For example, use iPhone.*Plus to allocate any iPhone Plus device.
-For more information, see the examples under --devices.
+For more information, see the examples under `--devices`.

 __Example__: Execute all tests in `ClassA` and only `methodC` of `ClassB`.